thom4parisot/thom4.net/source/_posts/2013-dynamic-grunt-targets-using-templates.md

 };
 ```

-This way, you type `grunt sass:afrique` to compile only the  [BBC Afrique](http://www.bbc.co.uk/afrique/) service stylesheets or `grunt sass:dist` to rebuild *all* the services stylesheets (only when releasing otherwise [you will feel like living this comic strip](http://xkcd.com/303/)).
+This way, you type `grunt sass:afrique` to compile only the  [BBC Afrique](http://www.bbc.co.uk/afrique/) service stylesheets or `grunt sass:dist` to rebuild *all* the services stylesheets  — typically done only when releasing otherwise [you will feel like living this comic strip](http://xkcd.com/303/).

 You hence face 2 problems:

 * the **maintenance cost increases** gradually as soon as new services requires to add new targets;
 * the **readability decreases** as your Gruntfile get more and more bloated by repetitive content.

-[Mark's technique has been great](http://integralist.co.uk/Dynamically-Generated-Grunt-Tasks.html) at removing this pain — and [even improved to leverage the Grunt Config API](http://integralist.co.uk/Using-Grunts-Config-API.html)): he  **dynamically generated the Grunt targets** on runtime.
+[Mark's technique has been great](http://integralist.co.uk/Dynamically-Generated-Grunt-Tasks.html) at removing this pain — and [he even improved it to leverage the Grunt Config API](http://integralist.co.uk/Using-Grunts-Config-API.html)): he  **dynamically generated the Grunt targets** on runtime.

-I’ve been working at making [BBC News](http://responsivenews.co.uk/) Grunt tooling battle-tested and shipped in their [CI](http://martinfowler.com/articles/continuousIntegration.html) process.
+I’ve been working at making [BBC News](http://responsivenews.co.uk/) Grunt tooling battle-tested and pluggable into their [CI process](http://martinfowler.com/articles/continuousIntegration.html).
 It gave me the opportunity to simplify things.

 Because I had time and found it challenging.

 ## Enters Grunt Property Expand

-The [`grunt.template`](http://gruntjs.com/api/grunt.template) mechanism is recommended to avoid repetition, and **reuse configuration values**.
+The [`grunt.template`](http://gruntjs.com/api/grunt.template) mechanism is recommended to avoid repetitions, and **to reuse configuration values**.

 Templates are evaluated on *runtime*, when a task is duely queued and ran.
 Not when `grunt.initConfig` is called.
 Which means we have access to the `grunt.task.current` object.

 In the case of `grunt sass:afrique`, [`grunt.task.current.name`](http://gruntjs.com/inside-tasks#this.name) equals `sass` and then, [its arguments](http://gruntjs.com/inside-tasks#this.args): `grunt.task.current.args` is an array for which the first index equals `afrique`.